canonical-web-and-design/tutorials.ubuntu.com/tutorials/lxd/use-cuda-within-lxd/use-cuda-within-lxd.md

 Hugely parallelised GPU data processing, using either [CUDA][nvidiacuda] or [OpenCL][opencl], is changing the shape of data science.
 It even has its own snappy acronym - GPGPU - General-purpose computing on graphics processing units.
 It's no surprise, then, that flexible, scalable access to these GPU resources is becoming a key requirement in many cloud deployments (see the Canonical Distribution of [Kubernetes][kubernetes] for a good example).
 But it's not always easy, nor cheap, to get started.
 Unless you use [LXD][lxd].

-Thanks to LXD's unrivalled density in real-world cloud deployments, and its ability to run locally, LXD provides one of the best ways of experimenting with cloud-like GPU data processing.
+LXD's unrivalled density in real-world cloud deployments, and its ability to run locally, make it a game-game changing tool for experimenting with cloud-like GPU data processing.
 It enables you to create local scalable deployments using nothing more than a PC with a GPU or two.
 As we'll now demonstrate.

 ## Requirements
 Duration: 2:00